⚠️SAFETY FIRST: Never leave dogs unattended with any pets or kids. Always crate or fully separate ANY TIME they are left alone or unsupervised.

 Tag/chase

-If a dog is labeled "no cats," it means their reaction suggested they wouldn't do well left alone with a cat.
+If a dog is labeled “no cats,” it means their known history or observed reaction to cats suggests they would not do well living with a cat.

 It is important to understand that while all of Anna’s Angels Dog Rescue’s dogs receive appropriate vaccinations and preventative treatments, no medical intervention (ex. vaccine, surgery, treatment, etc.) is guaranteed to be 100% effective or free from risk.
 Additionally, just because a dog tests negative for a disease, does not show signs of a condition, or that a particular issue is not noted at the time of veterinary evaluation, it does not guarantee that it will not appear or develop in the future.
 Any medical condition, disease progression, recovery and outcomes can be unpredictable and health outcomes cannot be guaranteed.